 Observing at millimeter/radio wavelengths is essentially diffraction-limited, as the angular diameter of the Airy disk is the FWHM for a circular aperture of diameter D is $\sim 1.22~\lambda/\mathrm{D}$.
 Millimeter/radio wavelength (single-dish) observations have lower resolutions than optical wavelength (single-dish) observations because λ is larger by many orders of magnitude.
 Though the D of millimeter/radio single-dish telescopes can also be much larger than those of optical wavelengths, the increase in D possible for single-dish telescopes is generally never enough to obtain angular resolutions comparable to ground-based optical telescopes, e.g., 1" or better.
-For example, the JCMT 15-m diameter antenna has an angular resolution at 850 μ m of ~ 14 ", and the Arecibo 300-m diameter antenna has an angular resolution at 21 cm of $\sim 3'$.
+For example, the JCMT 15-m diameter antenna has an angular resolution at 850 μ m of ~ 14 ".

 To obtain higher angular resolution images at millimeter/radio wavelengths, signals from physically separated antennas can be combined through interferometry.
 With this technique, sometimes called aperture synthesis, it is possible achieve a resolution that emulates the effect of having a radio telescope with a larger diameter.
-Observers, however, must contend with the reality that only certain angular scales, i.e., those determined by the projected separations of each pair of antennas, will be sampled.
+Observers, however, must contend with the reality that only certain angular scales (i.e., those determined by the projected separations of each pair of antennas) will be sampled.
 This section builds on the concepts introduced previously to discuss aperture synthesis in more detail.
 This powerful technique of aperture synthesis was pioneered by Sir Martin Ryle, who shared the Nobel Prize in Physics in 1974 in part for its development.

-As there are no path differences in the case of a plane-parallel wavefront arriving on-axis an antenna, EM power from across the antenna is brought together in phase as the focus.
-Now imagine that the parabolic surface is divided into N smaller contiguous areas, i.e., elements.
+As there are no path differences in the case of a plane-parallel wavefront arriving on-axis an antenna, EM power from across the antenna is brought together in phase at the focus.
+Now imagine that the parabolic surface is divided into N smaller contiguous areas; i.e., elements.
 In this situation, the received voltage V(t) is the sum of contributions $\Delta V_i(t)$ from each of element i: